Rami-ismail/YugiohLeaderBoardGenerator/README.md

 # Usage
 1. Open the Input/Leaderboard-Input.xlsx file in Excel, and enter the player names and scores for your tournament.
 Each row should contain a player name in the first column, a deck in the second column and finally a score in the third column.
 2. Save the Leaderboard-Input.xlsx file and close Excel.
-3.Run the Generator.py script by  double clicking on the file or by typing the following command in the terminal:
+3. Run the Generator.py script by  double clicking on the file or by typing the following command in the terminal:
 ```python Generator.py```
 This will generate a new leaderboard image based on the data in the Leaderboard-Input.xlsx file, and save it in the output folder with a timestamped filename.
 4.Open the output folder to view the generated leaderboard image.